vuongducphuong/documentation/content/applications/sales/sales/invoicing/invoicing_policy.rst

 .. image:: invoicing_policy/invoicing_policy_5.png
    :align: center
    :class: img-thumbnail
-   :alt: How to change your invoicing policy on a product form on Odoo Sales?
+   :alt: How to change your invoicing policy on a product form on Leansoft Sales?

 Impact on sales flow
 ====================

-On Odoo Sales, the basic sales flow will be to create a quotation, send it to your customer, wait for confirmation, confirm the sales order and create an invoice.
+On Leansoft Sales, the basic sales flow will be to create a quotation, send it to your customer, wait for confirmation, confirm the sales order and create an invoice.

 - **Invoice what is ordered**: No impact on this basic sales flow.
 Indeed, you can invoice as soon